Property

 Will you be using cash or will you be using a mortgage?
 Cash is usually easier.

 It it easy to prove where you got the money from?
 Working for a big international company usually makes thing easier.
+Working for yourself from your laptop could be a bit trickier.

 All else being equal, a Brit working for a big international company, living in say Australia, using cash to buy a home that they will eventually live in is probably the benchmark but another nationality in a similar situation will probably be able to purchase UK property pretty easily.